cosmicBboy/aigym/ROADMAP.md

 - [X] create basic ollama-based LLM agent
 - [X] observations should be web page chunks
-- [X] look into breaking down agent prompts into multiple steps
+- [X] look into breaking down agent prompts into multiple steps: perception and action
 - [ ] env should select a target page and random walk n pages away
 - [ ] reward signal: -1 if not if current state is not at target
 - [ ] handle cases where action url are not valid links